theseankid/about-me/README.md

 ## BSU graduate: BS Applied Mathematics, BA Economics
 ## MS Mathematics in progress

-Mathematician, Satistician, Data Scientist.

-Working as a Data Analyst.
+Mathematician, Satistician, and Data Scientist currently working as a Data Analyst.

 Interests in Spatial & Network data, Topology, Statistics, Abstract & Linear Algebra, Dynamical Systems, and their applications to Data Science.